dancaldera/codelens/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Review `AGENTS.md` for structure, workflows, and review expectations before opening a focused Pull Request.

 ## License